Isiro: History

-In 1998, Isiro became the home of a newly created Dominican-operated university called Université d'Uélé.
+In 1998, Isiro became the home of a newly created Dominican-operated university called Université de l'Uélé.
 It is the third city in Orientale province (after Kisangani and Bunia) to welcome a university.

+In 2015 Isiro became the capital of the Province of Haut-Uele, under governor Jean-Pierre Lola Kisanga 2015-2019.

+In 2024 Isiro's population rose to over 400.000.

 Transport

 Isiro is served by Matari Airport, a national airport with flights to Kinshasa, the capital.
 The isolated narrow gauge Vicicongo line to the river port of Bumba on the Congo River is not currently operational.
 The dirt roads to and from Isiro allow commercial trade with Uganda and South Sudan, in principle, but may be impassable in the wet season.